-Students assigned this sanction will complete a Substance Abuse Prevention program with MACU PD..
+Students assigned this sanction will complete a Substance Abuse Prevention program as assigned by Director of Student Life, Conduct and Safety.

 Suspension

 Suspended students shall not participate in any university-sponsored activities and may be barred from university premises (resident students will be asked to move out of the residence halls while under suspension).
 Any academic work missed is the responsibility of the student.
 Suspension may also include voluntary separation from MACU under advisement of university officials without the privilege of re-admittance for a specified period of time.
 Other sanctions or conditions may be required before re-admittance is granted.
 No refunds are made in the case of a suspension.